 (Sha sound.
 27:00.)

 They pass the Chef's office, moving then around the corner toward another locker.
 We see in the background a sink and row of carving knives and a clock reading either 10:05 or ten to one.
 Likely 12:50.
-When they had passed through the fire exit into the kitchen area the clock over the freight elevator read 1:30.
+When they had passed through the fire exit into the kitchen area the clock over the freight elevator read 1:30 or 2:30.

 WENDY: But how did you know that?